 Pharmaceutical manufacturers employ pharmacists in research and development and in sales positions.
 Drug wholesalers also employ them as sales and technical representatives.

 The federal government employs pharmacists in hospitals and clinics of the Veterans Administration and the U.S. Public Health Service; in the Department of Defense; the Food and Drug Administration; the Department of Health, Education and Welfare; and in the Drug Enforcement Administration.
 State and local health agencies also employ pharmacists.

 Many community and hospital pharmacists also do consulting work for nursing homes and other health facilities that do not employ a full-time pharmacist.

 Places of Employment and Working Conditions

-Pharmacists average about a 44-hour workweek; those who also do consulting work average an additional 15 hours a week.
-Pharmacists in community pharmacies work longer hours-including evenings and weekends-than those employed by hospitals and other health care institutions, pharmaceutical manufacturers, and drug wholesalers.
+Pharmacists average about a 44-hour workweek; those who also do consulting work, on average, an additional 15 hours a week.
+Pharmacists in community pharmacies work longer hours—including evenings and weekends—than those employed by hospitals and other health care institutions, pharmaceutical manufacturers, and drug wholesalers.
 Some community and hospital pharmacies are open around-the-clock; pharmacists employed by them may have to work nights, weekends, and holidays.

 Qualifications, Education, and Training

 Prospective pharmacists need an interest in medicine and should have orderliness and accuracy, business ability, honesty and integrity.

 Biology and chemistry courses along with some business courses should be taken in high school.